Eric Litman: Early life and education

-Litman was born in Los Angeles, California, and grew up on the island of Saint Thomas, U.S. Virgin Islands, where he graduated high school at 15.
-Litman attended the University of Maryland, College Park.
+Litman was born in Los Angeles and grew up on Saint Thomas, one of the United States Virgin Islands where he graduated from high school at 15.
+He attended the University of Maryland, College Park in College Park northwest of Landover, Maryland.

 Career

-Starting out in business
+Beginning in business

 While in college, he worked in pre-sales support and engineering at NeXT, the start-up founded by Apple CEO Steve Jobs.
-Litman then went on to serve as a Senior Systems Engineer for Digicon, building secure, distributed networks and applications for the U.S. Department of Defense.
+Litman went on to be a senior systems engineer for Digicon, building secure, distributed networks, and applications for the U.S. Department of Defense.

 Proxicom

 Litman and three other colleagues from Digicon founded Proxicom in 1991.
 Proxicom, one of the first-generation Internet professional services agencies, went public on NASDAQ in 1998 and was sold to the global consultancy Dimension Data after a bidding war against Compaq (prior to Compaq's merger with Hewlett-Packard).

 Viaduct

-After Proxicom, Litman founded Viaduct Technologies, an interactive agency, and served as its CEO.
+After Proxicom, Litman founded Viaduct Technologies, an interactive agency and was its CEO.
 Viaduct was acquired by Wolf Group in 2000.
 After the acquisition Litman stayed as Viaduct's chief operating officer.